Ay-ami/SysSof-Project-2/readme.txt

 To run project:

-Remember to have the txt input file in the same file as the main.c and it must be named "input.txt" exactly
+Have the txt input file in the same file as the main.c and it must be named "input.txt" exactly

 to compile: gcc-o main main.c
 to run: ./main.c
-output appears as a.out
+output appears as a.out or output.txt
-or output.txt